qutip/qutip/doc/guide/guide-environments.rst

 QuTiP then computes the other two functions based on the provided one.
 To do so, it converts between the SD and the PS using the formula
 :math:`S(\omega) = \operatorname{sign}(\omega)\, J(|\omega|) \bigl[ \coth( \beta\omega / 2 ) + 1 \bigr]`
-introduced earlier, and between the PS and the CF using fast Fourier transform.
+introduced earlier, and between the PS and the CF using the fast Fourier transform.
 The former conversion requires the bath temperature to be specified; the latter requires a cutoff frequency (or cutoff time) to be provided together with the specified function (SD, CF or PS).
 In this way, all characteristic functions can be computed from the specified one.